Stylish Outdoor Mosquito Solutions That Will Keep Pests Under Control

 Mosquito Traps and Deterrents

-This stainless steel device is new to the DynaTrap outdoor collection, coming in three metallic finishes.
+This stainless steel device has over 600 5-star reviews on Amazon, and can protect up to half an acre.
 It looks like a simple outdoor lantern but contains UV-LED bulbs that attract mosquitoes.
 They are drawn into a lower cage where they dehydrate and die.
-If you hate the startling noise of bug zappers, this is a great option.
+If you hate the startling noise of bug zappers, this is a quiet option that essentially does the same thing.
+The only downside is that it can also attract and kill insects other than mosquitoes, so it could end up harming beneficial insects in your yard.

 Besides using this tiny mosquito-repelling diffuser in your yard, you can pack and take it on a camping trip with ease.
 All you need to do is put in a repellent cartridge and turn it on.
 The batteries are rechargeable, and the repellent in the cartridge is both scent- and DEET-free.